 (SOUNDBITE OF APPLAUSE)

-My brother, Austin, had just turned two when he passed.
-I've tried to teach him all the things my father taught me; how to catch a baseball, how to ride a bike and to work hard in school - my dad always said how important it was.
+M: how to catch a baseball, how to ride a bike, and to work hard in school - my dad always said how important it was.

-He worked in the environmental department and cared about the Earth and our future.
+He worked in the environmental department, and cared about the Earth and our future.
 I know he wanted to make a difference.
-I admire him for that and I would have liked to talk to them about such things.
+I admire him for that, and I would have liked to talk to him about such things.
 I've decided to become a forensic scientist.
 I hope that I can make my father proud of the young men that my brother and I have become.
 I miss you so much, Dad.

 (SOUNDBITE OF APPLAUSE AND CELLO MUSIC)

 CORNISH: That was Peter Negron.
 He was 11 when his father, also named Peter, died in the collapse of the World Trade Center.
 His father worked for the Port Authority as an environmental engineer.
 He died at the age of 34.